Posted on: januari 3, 2023

 ‘After I stopped working as a sex worker myself I experienced how hard it is to answer the question ‘what did you do before’.
 It is not easy being open about your life as a sex worker when you now people have a negative view on that subject.
 I wanted to try and change that view to make it easier for sex workers to be accepted by society.
 That’s why I started the Prostitution Information Center in 1994.‘

-This unique book by Marcus Segretto originally started off as a blog detailing his adventures on Amsterdam’s Red Light District, from a customer perspective.
+This unique book by Marcus Segretto originally started off as a blog detailing his adventures on De Wallen in Amsterdam, from a customer perspective.
 He wanted to provide an alternative view to the prevailing attitudes against prostitution.
 His blog about his visits to the sex workers in Amsterdam was a big hit with more than a million unique visitors.
 Fans of the blog encouraged him to publish his blog in book form, which he did.
 Many books have been written about prostitution, but very few that describe the experiences and thoughts of the clients.
 Therefor this one is one of the must have books on the history of prostitution.

 The United States has a long history with (illegal) sex work, which is why this list also contains five top books on the history of prostitution in America.

 Prostitution is probably the most interesting aspect of the American west story.
 This book will give you a perspective on those women for hire during the American west days.
 Besides learning about why these woman turned to prostitution you’ll also learn about the business side of their work including competition, location and marketing.

 Writer Elizabeth Alice Clement presents a detailed and fascinating examination on both sexual and moral shifts that happened in New York in the first 50 years of the 20th century.
 An entertaining and enlightening read despite it being an academic book.